TaDaa/vimade/README.md

 # vimade
 ([n]vim[f]ade)

-### Fade, highlight, and customize your windows + buffers
+### Fade, Highlight, and Customize Your Windows + Buffers

 ![](https://tadaa.github.io/images/minimalist_full.gif)

 ## What is this?

-**Vimade** keeps your attention focused on the active part of the screen especially in scenarios where you might have many windows open!
-You can customize, highlight, fade, tint, and animate the colors in your windows and buffers.
+**Vimade** helps you maintain focus on the active part of the screen, especially when working with many open windows.
+It allows you to customize, highlight, fade, tint, and animate colors in your windows and buffers.

 ## What is required?

 **Neovim 0.8.0+**: This plugin supports a lua-only code path, you are all set!

-**Vim7.4+** and **Neovim < 0.8.0** require Python or Python3 support.
-In these older versions of Neovim, you will need to install `pynvim`.
+**Vim7.4+** and **Neovim < 0.8.0**: Python or Python3 support is required.
+If using these older versions of Neovim, you'll need to install `pynvim`.

 ## Features
 - [X] Fade or highlight windows or buffers.
-- [X] Link windows so that change together (e.g. diffsplit)
+- [X] Link windows so they change together (e.g. diffsplit)
-- [X] Blocklist
+- [X] Blocklist specific windows or buffers from customization.
-- [X] Custom tints
+- [X] Set Custom tints for a unique visual experience.
-- [X] Prebuilt recipes
+- [X] Prebuilt recipes for quick and easy customization.
-- [X] Fully customizable (see styles and recipes for some of the possibilities)
+- [X] Fully customizable (styles, recipes, and more).
-- [X] Animated transitions.
+- [X] Animated transitions for a smooth visual experience.
-- [X] Automatically adjusts to configuration changes.
+- [X] Automatically adjust to configuration changes.
-- [X] Helpers to make inactive built-ins look better
+- [X] Helpers to make inactive built-in highlights look better
 - [X] Supports 256 color terminals and termguicolors.
-- [X] Sub milliscond Lua performance and highly optimized Python logic for Vim.
+- [X] Sub-milliscond Lua performance and highly optimized Python logic for Vim.
-- [X] Preconfigured commands such as (VimadeEnable, VimadeDisable, VimadeRedraw, etc)
+- [X] Preconfigured commands (VimadeEnable, VimadeDisable, VimadeRedraw, etc)
 - [X] Supports all versions of Neovim and Vim 7.4+
 - [X] Vim Documentation/Help

 #### Whats coming?
-- [ ] Some good stuff
-- [ ] Code cleanup
-- [ ] Tests
+- [ ] More awesome features and improvements! (details to be added later)